-- 4.1 The supplier must ensure that all staff, and the staff of any subcontractor, are granted the rights afforded to them under national and international human rights acts, including fair wages, safe working conditions, and protection under applicable labor laws.
-The supplier must not violate, and must ensure that none of their subcontractors violate, fundamental international labor laws, including, but not limited to, the Convention on Occupational Safety and Health from 1981, including the Protocol from 2002, the Convention on Minimum Wage Fixing from 1970, and the Conventions on Hours of Work of the International Labor Organization (ILO). - 4.2 The supplier must ensure that it and its subcontractors are protecting workers from any acts of physical, verbal, sexual or psychological harassment, abuse or threats in the workplace.
+- 4.1 The Supplier must ensure that all staff, and the staff of any subcontractor, are granted the rights afforded to them under national and international human rights acts, including fair wages, safe working conditions, and protection under applicable labor laws.
+The Supplier must not violate, and must ensure that none of its subcontractors violate, fundamental international labor laws, including, but not limited to, the Convention on Occupational Safety and Health from 1981, including the Protocol from 2002, the Convention on Minimum Wage Fixing from 1970, and the Conventions on Hours of Work of the International Labor Organization (ILO). - 42.
+The Supplier must ensure that it and its subcontractors are protecting workers from any acts of physical, verbal, sexual or psychological harassment, abuse or threats in the workplace.